JohnLCaron/rlauxe/docs/AssertionRLA.md

 be cards cast in the contest for which there is no corresponding CVR.
 In that case, phantom CVRs are created to ensure that the audit is still truly risk-limiting.

 Given an independent (i.e., not relying on the voting system) upper bound on the number of cards that contain the contest, if the number of CVRs that contain the contest does not exceed that bound, we can sample from paper purported to contain the contest and use the ~2EZ approach to deal with missing CVRs.
 This can greatly increase the efficiency of the audit if some contests appear on only a small percentage of the cast cards ([Glazer, Spertus, and Stark, 2021](https://dl.acm.org/doi/10.1145/3457907)).
 If there are more CVRs than the upper bound on the number of cards, extra CVRs can be deleted provided that deletion does not change any contest outcome.
 See [Stark, 2022](https://arxiv.org/abs/2207.01362).
 (However, if there more CVRs than cards, that is evidence of a process failure.)

 Any sampled phantom card (i.e., a card for which there is no CVR) is treated as if its CVR is a non-vote (which it is), and as if its MVR was least favorable (an "evil zombie" producing the greatest doubt in every assertion, separately).
 Any sampled card for which there is a CVR is compared to its corresponding CVR.
 If the card turns out not to contain the contest (despite the fact that the CVR says it does), the MVR is treated in the least favorable way for each assertion (i.e., as a zombie rather than as a non-vote).

-The tool helps select cards for audit, and reports when the audit has found sufficiently strong evidence to stop.

-The tool exports a log of all the audit inputs except the CVR file, but including the auditors' manually determined voter intent from the audited cards.

-The pre-10/2021 version used a single sample to audit all contests.

 ### Internal workflow

 + Read overall audit information (including the seed) and contest information
 + Read assertions for IRV contests and construct assertions for all other contests
 + Read ballot manifest
-+ Read cvrs.
-Every CVR should have a corresponding manifest entry.
++ Read cvrs; Every CVR should have a corresponding manifest entry.
 + Prepare ~2EZ:
     - `N_phantoms = max_cards - cards_in_manifest`
     - If `N_phantoms < 0`, complain